koraytugay/koraytugay.github.io/content/various/maven.md

 ## Lifecycle
 Maven defines a concept called __lifecycle__.
 A lifecycle would run a single or more __phase__. __Goals from plugins are bound to phases of a lifecycle__.
 There are three standard lifecycles in Maven: __clean__, __default__ (a.k.a. __build__) and __site__.

+A lifecycle on its own cannot be invoked but a phase of a lifecycle can be.
+Invoking a phase such as `install` will invoke all goals bound to the phases including the `install` phase of the default lifecycle for example.

 ### Clean Lifecycle as an Example
 This lifecycle consists of three phases: `pre-clean`, `clean` and `post-clean`.
 The interesting phase in the clean lifecycle is the clean phase.
 [Apache Maven Clean Plugin](https://maven.apache.org/plugins/maven-clean-plugin/)s clean goal (`clean:clean`) is bound to the clean phase in the clean lifecycle.
 This goal deletes the output of a build by deleting the build directory.